Why understanding your employees is important for Success.

 Invest in professional development

 When it comes to increasing female executive leadership, Malini reminds employers to create equal and ample opportunities for women to climb the corporate ladder:

 Companies must invest in their female employees’ leadership and professional development.
-I’m very proud of the numerous development and mentoring programs that Saba Industries has in place to help women excel at our firm and we’re seeing results that are validating this approach.
+I’m very proud of the numerous development and mentoring programs that Saba Group Holdings has in place to help women excel at our firm and we’re seeing results that are validating this approach.

 Ending gender pay inequality